thomashondema/composer-local-dependency-dev/README.md

 As the team expands, not everyone works on the same packages.
 Managing submodules becomes cumbersome, and we need a way to selectively work on local packages without changing `composer.json` or `composer.lock`.

 **How it works**
-We use a Composer plugin like [sandersander/composer-link](https://github.com/SanderSander/composer-link) to override installed packages with local versions via symlinks—without altering dependency definitions.
+We use a Composer plugin like [sandersander/composer-link](https://github.com/SanderSander/composer-link) to override installed packages with local versions via symlinks, without altering dependency definitions.
 This allows per-developer flexibility.

 **Example**
 In `composer.json`, point the package to its Git repository: